bartoszgebarowski/Chrome-rock-band/README.md

 #### Hero image

 * It is the central point of landing page.
 Its purpose is to give a general idea that the website is about Samurai band.
-In addition, in the future it may serve as a link to a specific point of interest, defined by the site administrator (like concert, new single, special announcement).
+In addition, in the future, it may serve as a link to a specific point of interest, defined by the site administrator (like concert, new single, special announcement).

 ![Landing page: Hero Image](docs/readme_images/landing-page-hero-img.png)

 #### Main button

 * Serves as a link to the news page.
-As part of an intuitive design principle, it is larger than any other buttons, which suggests that it is more important than other buttons.
+As part of an intuitive design principle, it is larger than any other buttons, suggesting that it is more important than other buttons.
 The hover effect indicates that this is an active element
-* A theme icon from font awesome is present as an additional form of indication and visual stimulation
+* A theme icon from 'Font Awesome' is present as an additional form of indication and visual stimulation

 ![Landing page: Main button](docs/readme_images/landing-page-main-button.png)